Tell us about your experience of using our website.

 Guy’s & St Thomas’ Foundation (‘we’, ‘us’, ‘our’), registered charity number 1160316, with a registered office at 46 Loman Street, London, SE1 0EH, will be the controller of your personal data.
 This statement explains how personal data is collected, used and disclosed when you access gsttfoundation.org.uk (the ‘website’) or register, make contact with us or send feedback via this website, and your rights in relation to the personal data we hold.

 This policy was published on 25 March 2021.
 We keep our policy under review.
 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes your relationship with us.

-Our data protection lead is our Director of Data and Analytics.
-If you have any questions about how we use your personal data or if you wish to exercise any of the rights set out in the “Your Rights” section below, you can contact us at: email@example.com.
+Our data protection lead is our Legal Director and Company Secretary.
+If you have any questions about how we use your personal data or if you wish to exercise any of the rights set out in the “Your Rights” section below, you can contact us at: firstname.lastname@example.org.

 You can find out more about your rights under data protection legislation at www.ico.org.uk.
 If you are not satisfied with how we are processing your personal data, you can make a complaint to the Information Commissioner.
 We would, however, appreciate the chance to deal with your concerns before you approach the Information Commissioner so please contact us in the first instance.